 Russell Noel Kearney

-The Life Summary of Russell Noel
+Brief Life History of Russell Noel

 When Russell Noel Kearney was born on 10 January 1923, in Carroll, Tennessee, United States, his father, Elza Jackson Kearney, was 45 and his mother, Callie Lillian Stafford, was 34.
 He married Maurine Browner on 9 May 1948, in Lincoln, Nevada, United States.
-They were the parents of at least 1 son and 1 daughter.
+They were the parents of at least 1 son.
 He died on 28 March 2000, in Salt Lake City, Salt Lake, Utah, United States, at the age of 77, and was buried in West Valley City, Salt Lake, Utah, United States.

 Photos and Memories (0)